This is a high-level summary of the company’s overall financial performance.

 This simply is the amount by which the company’s assets exceed its liabilities – its equity, representing the financial cushion that protects policyholders in case of unexpectedly high claims.

 This chart shows the percentage of each premium the company spends on claims and expenses.
-This ratio measures the company's overall underwriting profitability – a combined ratio of less than 100 indicates an underwriting profit.
+This ratio measures the company's overall underwriting profitability – a combined ratio of less than 100 generally indicates an underwriting gain.